SwedbankPay/developer.swedbankpay.com/payment-instruments/invoice/index.md

 estimated_read: 30
 description: |
-  **Invoice** is one of the easiest payment service where Swedbank Pay helps improve cashflow by purchasing merchant invoices.
+  **Invoice** is one of the easiest payment services where Swedbank Pay helps improve cashflow by purchasing merchant invoices.
 Choose between our **Direct**, **Redirect** and **Seamless view** integration options.
 menu_order: 400